hsinyang0816/ditto/README.md

 ## Colab notebook

-You can also run training and prediction using this colab [notebook](https://colab.research.google.com/drive/1eyQbockBSxxQ_tuW5F1XKyeVOM1HT_Ro?usp=sharing).
+1. You can also run training(blocker and matcher) and prediction using this colab [notebook]: https://colab.research.google.com/drive/1VM9RtpJz7_D--HEMeqmywCmjdDVwuQcN?usp=sharing).
+2. End-to-end colab [notebook] version: https://colab.research.google.com/drive/1gkjFQbgFafryGWIklPBy0TjWykQorm8b?usp=sharing
+Here have two file DITTO_combine.py and create_database.py. "create_database.py" is use to create a database in MySQL DBMS by two table(csv file).
+After the model output the EM prediction results, "DITTO_combine.py" will utilize the jsonl file and integral two database together in MySQL